Last updated: 7 April 2026

 The standout detail: Business Premium pricing is not changing.
 For businesses that need the full security stack, and most businesses do, Business Premium just became the most cost-effective option relative to what is included.

-Also worth noting: Microsoft is doubling mailbox storage for Business Basic, Business Standard, and Business Premium from 50 GB to 100 GB per user, aligning them with Enterprise plans.
+Also worth noting: Microsoft is doubling mailbox storage for Business Basic, Business Standard, and Business Premium from 50 GB to 100 GB per user.
 If your team has been bumping up against email storage limits, this is a welcome change bundled in at no extra cost.

 Microsoft is raising the security baseline across all plans.
 Features that previously required separate add-on purchases are now included in standard licences.